 To ensure that the thresholds pertaining to our Risk Appetite are completely risk sensitive, we have adopted economic capital (EC) as our primary risk metric.
-EC is also a core component in our Internal Capital Adequacy Assessment Process (ICAAP).
+EC is assessed on top of regulatory capital as part of our Internal Capital Adequacy Assessment Process (ICAAP).